 Another common way of dealing with trauma is to interact more with friends and family.
-At our Florida residential treatment facility, we are happy to invite loved ones to participate in the rehabilitation process and we will teach them some of the same support and coping techniques that we teach you.
+At our residential treatment centers Florida facility, we are happy to invite loved ones to participate in the rehabilitation process and we will teach them some of the same support and coping techniques that we teach you.
 This simply results in a better educated and more valuable support structure once you leave our facility.

 While it is impossible to describe all of the techniques and methods that exist for combating trauma and avoiding a future return to drug abuse, you can be certain that the skills you learn during the residential process will help you resist the lure of drug abuse once you have left Lumiere Detox Center.

-If you have any questions about our Florida residential treatment portion of the rehabilitation process, our friendly staff is always ready to provide details.
+If you have any questions about our residential treatment centers Florida portion of the rehabilitation process, our friendly staff is always ready to provide details.
 Whether you want to know more about the background of our medical professionals, simply have dietary concerns about your stay, or want to ask any other question, our commitment to patient comfort begins the moment you ask your first question.